yixinliu233/G-OOD-D/README.md

-### Statistic of Graph-level OOD Detection benchmark
+### Statistic of Graph-level OOD Detection Benchmark

-The statistic of each dataset pair in our benchmark is listed as follows.
+The statistic of each dataset pair in our benchmark is provided as follows.

 <table>
   <tr>